TaliesinDS/Seiyomi/USER_MANUAL.md

 - Use `--migrate-remove-if-duplicate` if you want to only remove the zero‑chapter one when a duplicate already exists.
 - --migrate-remove is ON by default in these examples (the script default).
 Use `--no-migrate-remove` if you prefer to keep the original after adding the alternative (optional).
 - Add `--exclude-sources "comick,hitomi"` if you don’t want those mirrors.
+- Always list a few high-quality targets in `--migrate-sources` (and consider `--migrate-preferred-only`) so the tool focuses on reliable sources first instead of probing the entire source catalog—this keeps searches fast and avoids hitting the per-title timeout.
 - For a search-free cleanup, use the hard prune command above; it keeps the title variant with the most chapters and removes other zero-chapter variants.
 - Only migrate specific categories: add `--migrate-include-categories "Reading,On Hold"` or by id `--migrate-include-categories "5,7"`.
 To skip categories instead use `--migrate-exclude-categories`.
 - Favor likely-original scanlator sources by boosting their score: `--prefer-sources "asura,flame,genz,utoons" --prefer-boost 3`.